DyogenIBENS/SCORPIOS/README.md

 Inputs and parameters to execute SCORPiOs have to be specified in a configuration file.
 An example configuration file is provided: [config_example.yaml](config_example.yaml).

 This configuration file allows to execute SCORPiOs on toy example data located in [data/example/](data/example/), that you can use as reference for input formats.
-More details on input file formats are given in [config_example.yaml](config_example.yaml).
+SCORPiOs can either start from an input gene trees forest or build one using TreeBeST.
+More details on input files and formats can be found in [config_example.yaml](config_example.yaml).

 In brief, SCORPiOs input files are:
-- A single file with the gene trees forest to correct
+- A single file with the gene trees forest to correct OR a genes to species mapping file to build a starting forest
 - A single file with the corresponding multiple alignments
 - Gene coordinates files
 - A species tree

 The only required snakemake arguments to run SCORPiOs are `--configfile` and the `--use-conda` flag.
 Optionally, you can specify the number of threads via the `--cores` option.
 For more advanced snakemake usage, you can look at the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).

 To run SCORPiOs on example data: